 Another Canary surprise! in 2018 we went to Tenerife which was already beyond my expectations.
 The same goes for Lanzarote.
 It looks like the moon at first, all dead and boring.
-But then you find out about the hero of the island mr Manrique and you also find some plants and suddenly all turns out well!
+But then you find out about the hero of the island mr Manrique and you also find some vegetation and it turns out Lanzarote is full with many surprises!

 what to expect?